blutz/ninteen-thirty-four/wp-content/plugins/media-sync/readme.txt

 = Why I created this plugin =
 I once copied WordPress site to a different server and Media Library ended up being empty, even tho all files were in "uploads" directory and database was copied.
 So I had to use some other plugin which required me to manually enter each directory and import files in batches per each directory.
 But I needed something to just import everything at once, so I created this plugin.

-Files that are ignored:
+= Ignored files =
 - index.php,
-- various hidden files,
+- various hidden files (.DS_Store, .htaccess),
-- WP generated thumbnails - anything ending with for example -100x100.jpg.
+- WP generated thumbnails (files ending with for example -100x100.jpg),
+- WP generated scaled images (files ending with -scaled).

+This is now configurable with a custom hook function and it can totally overwrite these rules or add additional ones.

 == Installation ==